7 Smart Ways to Use Your Tax Refund

 By Jackie Lam, AFC®

-If you're expecting a refund from Uncle Sam this tax season, it's important to spend it wisely.
-Here are 8 smart ways to put your tax refund to good use:
+If you're expecting a refund this tax season, it's important to spend it wisely.
+Here are seven smart ways to put your tax refund to good use:

 1. Create an emergency fund

-If you don't already have an emergency fund, Cole recommends first to bolster your emergency fund so you have at least three to six months' of living expenses tucked away.
-It's important to have emergency savings before focusing on your other money priorities, or before paying off your debt at full throttle.
+If you don't already have an emergency fund, it's a good idea to build one so you have at least three to six months' of living expenses tucked away.
+It's important to have emergency savings before focusing on your other money priorities or before paying off your debt at full throttle.

 That's because if you don't have a cash cushion, you could easily find yourself racking up more debt during lean times or if an unexpected expense pops up.

 Want to fatten your sinking funds?
 Save for a summer vacation?
 Or toward a down payment on a house?
-You might want to use that tax refund to make steady progress on your savings goals.
+You can use that tax refund to make steady progress on your savings goals.

-Some good news: If you signed up for a direct deposit for your tax refund, you can split up your refund into up to three financial accounts.
-(Yes, it's pretty simple.)
-These can be a savings or checking account, a health savings account, education account, or even certain retirement accounts.
-So consider divvying up your tax refund to put toward a few separate savings goals.
+If you signed up for a direct deposit for your tax refund, you can split up your refund into up to three financial accounts.
+These can be a savings or checking account, a health savings account, an education account, or even certain retirement accounts.
+[1]

 3. Pay off debt